Gal Dahan makes a home at Stritch

 In recognition for her leadership and advocacy for equity among all members of the Stritch family, Gal received the Diversity and Inclusion Award in May 2022.

-One person who has experienced Gal’s kindness is 2021 graduate Miles Jett.
+2021 graduate Miles Jett is one person who has experienced Gal’s kindness.
 He and Gal met in class and immediately became friends.

 “Gal is the most caring and compassionate individual I have ever met,” said Miles.
 “She is someone you can count on during hardship.”